 PRO TIP: If you have a cough, you might want to have a cough drop unwrapped and ready.

-Tacoma Arts Live has snacks and beverages available for purchase in the lobby prior to the concert and at intermission.
-At most concerts, you can bring your refreshments with you to your seat.
-Alcoholic beverages must be contained in a Tacoma Arts Live lidded cup, and we ask you to be mindful of packaging that may be noisy to open.
+The Pantages Theater has snacks and beverages available for purchase in the lobby prior to the concert and at intermission.
+At most concerts, you can bring your refreshments with you to your seat, but please be mindful of packaging that may be noisy to open.